FAQs: Furloughs and temporary FTE reduction

 Can I furlough an employee who is in their probationary period?

 Yes, departments may choose to furlough an employee in their probationary period or can choose to initiate a probationary period rejection.
-Either option is available as approved by UWHR in the department’s workforce reduction plan.
+Either option is available as approved by UWHR.

-When a furloughed employee applies for unemployment compensation with ESD, how do they indicate they have been furloughed?
+When a furloughed employee applies for unemployment compensation with the Employment Security Department (ESD), how do they indicate they have been furloughed?

 ESD’s application for unemployment compensation asks the employee to choose a reason why they are separated from work.
 Furlough is not a listed option.
 Instead, for the question “Why did you separate from this employer?” select “Laid off” and for the follow-up question “Choose more information about this separation” select “Other reason not listed.”